Monday, November 4, 2024

 Republicans don’t want to highlight that distinction, they’d rather make you think the liberals are coming for YOU, which is all the better for THEM.

 Donald Trump cares about the working man.
 I would love to see an example of TFG doing something for the average citizen that doesn’t somehow benefit himself.
 To him, we’re all just commodities to be programmed to vote for him and feed his ego.
 Last week, Taylor Swift donated five million bucks for hurricane victim assistance.
+Dolly Parton donated two million.
 Have you heard of any equitable donations from big Republican figures?
 Of course not… there’s nothing in it for them.
 They might not even get votes out of it if they can’t get their infrastructure together by Election Day.
 They’d much rather campaign on blaming Democrats for whatever modern problems arise.
 That’s all they’ve got.

 That, and a full-speed sprint towards Fascism.